- Purchase the complete Expat Arrivals Chicago Guide (PDF)

 Types of accommodation in Chicago

 Condominiums (condos) are also popular in Chicago.
-These can consist of mid-rise or high-rise properties, with some old mansions in Chicago even being converted into condominiums.
+These can consist of mid or high-rise properties, with some old mansions in Chicago even being converted into condominiums.
 These properties usually offer amenities such as swimming pools and tennis courts for all residents to enjoy.